Travels with V

 – a very different greek island

-The name Ikaria comes from the Icarus myth.
-He who flew too close to the sun, his wings melted and he crashed in the sea.
-And the island where he crashed is Ikaria according to the local mythology.
+The name “Icaria” has to do with the legend of Icarus.
+He who flew too close to the sun and crashed in the sea when his wings melted .
+And the island where he landed is Icaria according to the local mythology.

-Ikaria has been a remote place for hundreds of years, a forgotten backwater island even for the politicians in Athens.
-And even though ferries have travelled here from Piraeus for a long time, it wasn’t until 1995 that Ikaria had an airport.
-It was built on the only part of the island that is reasonably flat, but it still needed a lot of landfill in the ocean to extend the strip enough for small propeller planes to land.
+For centuries, Icaria has been a remote outpost, forgotten even by the politicians of Athens, and although ferries from Piraeus find their way here, it wasn’t until 1995 that Icaria got an airport.
+It was placed on the flattest part of the island, a promontory, but it still took tonnes of fill in the sea to make the runway long enough for small propeller planes to land.

 But elsewhere there’s nothing flat on Ikaria.
 An elongated island about 40 km x 9 km with a mountain ridge that with peaks over one thousand meters over sea level span from east to west.
 So most of the ground leans.
 Everywhere.
 All roads bend in endless serpentines.
 There is no such thing as a straight road.

-To be able to farm the land the Ikarians have since many hundreds of years built terraces all over the island.
-Many of them are still in use, especially for olive trees and vines.
+To be able to farm the land and stay alive the Icarians had to find a way to fertilize the stony hillsides.
+The solution was to build terraces, and they have since many hundreds of years built terraces all over the island.
+Many of them are still in use, especially for growing olive trees and vines.

-The house we rent through Air B’n’B in Maganitis was quite modern, with two bedrooms, two bathrooms, a dining room and kitchen.
-But you don’t spend much time indoors here due to the heat.
+The house we rent in Maganitis Is quite modern, with two bedrooms, two bathrooms, a dining room and kitchen.
+But we don’t spend much time indoors here due to the heat.
 One really irritating factor was the abundance of wasps, always attacking us on the porch.
-They were probably unusually aggressive due to the late summer heat that made all the flowers wither.
-But the Ikarians have a special wasp detergent – they pour greek coffee powder on a plate and set fire to it.
+They are probably unusually aggressive due to the late summer heat that has made all the flowers wither.
+But the Icarians have a special wasp detergent – they pour greek coffee powder on a plate and set fire to it.
 And it actually works!

 1. Getting there: By air from Athens, or by boat from Piraeus.
 If you find a cheap flight to Samos You can take a ferry from there.